Non-uniqueness of Leray-Hopf solutions for stochastic forced Navier-Stokes equations: Linear multiplicative noise

 From \eqref{re:u_i} and It\^o's formula we further obtain that the above solutions satisfy for any $q\geq1$

 \br As in \cite[(1.24)]{ABC22}, we obtain that $f\in L^1_TL^p$ for any $p<3$.
 On the other hand, by a similar argument as in the deterministic setting, we know that if $f\in L^1_TL^3$ then there exists at most one solution in $C_TL^3$ to \eqref{eq1} starting from $0$.
-Indeed, if $f\in L^1_TL^3$ then by the mild formulation the solution belongs in $C_TL^3$ which is a space where uniqueness holds true.
-For the equation of $w$ we could use similar argument as in the deterministic case \cite[Chapter 27]{LR02} to deduce uniqueness of solutions to \eqref{eq1} in $C_TL^3$ when $f\in L^1_TL^3$. \er
+The existence of such a solution is guaranteed locally in time.
+For the equation of $w$, a similar argument as in the deterministic case \cite[Chapter 27]{LR02} yields uniqueness of solutions to \eqref{eq1} in $C_TL^3$ when $f\in L^1_TL^3$. \er